vwillyams/garbage-ECSJobDemos/Documentation/content/custom_job_types.md

 counter.Dispose();
 ```
 ## Better cache usage
 The NativeCounter from the previous section is a working implementation of a counter, but all jobs in the ParallelFor will access the same atomic to increment the value.
-This is not optimal since it means the same cache line is used by all threads.
+This is not optimal as it means the same cache line is used by all threads.
-The way this generally solved in NativeContainers is to have a local cache per worker thread, which is stored on its own cache line.
+The way this is generally solved in NativeContainers is to have a local cache per worker thread, which is stored on its own cache line.

-The [NativeContainerNeedsThreadIndex] attribute can inject a worker thread index into the container, the index is guranteed to be unique while accessing the container from the parallel jobs.
+The __[NativeContainerNeedsThreadIndex]__ attribute can inject a worker thread index into the container, the index is guaranteed to be unique while accessing the NativeContainer from the ParallelFor jobs.

 In order to make such an optimization here we need to change a few things.
 The first thing we need to change is the data layout.
 For performance reasons we need one full cache line per worker thread, rather than a single int to avoid [false sharing](https://en.wikipedia.org/wiki/False_sharing).